hrap1919/qbc/README.md

 The option "-o" specifies the index of a file, whose only pieces will be shown.

-The option "-i" specifies the qbtorcontent interval of file indices whose pieces will be shown among other pieces.
+The option "-i" specifies the qbtorcontent interval of file indices (alphabetical and generic) whose pieces will be shown among other pieces.
 The pieces of files outside the interval will be marked by the dot (".")

+See "qbtorcontent --help" for a more info on generic and alphabetical indices

-#### 20. qbtorgeneral
+#### 17. qbtorgeneral

 Get the specified general properties of the selected torrent, or print all of them

 Usage: qbtorgeneral [(-r GEN_PROPERTY | GEN_PROPERTY_1 [GEN_PROPERTY_2 ...])]

-#### 21. qbtortrack
+#### 18. qbtortrack

 Trackers info of the selected torrent

 Usage: qbtortrack

-#### 22. qbtortrackedit
+#### 19. qbtortrackedit

 Edit trackers of the selected torrent